 Star eyelet stitch

-Mark the centre of your eyelet with a single dot.
-Decide how long you want the spokes of the eyelet to be, and bring your needle up that distance from the central dot.
-Take your needle down on the dot.
+Decide where the centre of your eyelet is and how long you want the spokes of the eyelet to be, and bring your needle up that distance from the centre.
+Take your needle down in the centre of the eyelet.

-For the next spoke, bring your needle up a little further around the edge of the eyelet shape, then down again at the centre.
-Repeat until you have completed the circle.
+For the next spoke, bring your needle up a little further around the edge of the eyelet shape, then down again in the centre.

 Structure of stitch